Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/examples/other_examples/urarm_rs485_example/README.md

 The setup on the UR Arm forwards the RS485 port (/dev/ttyTool) to a TCP port (54329) on the UR Arm.
 This allows the PC to communicate with the Artus Hand over the network.

+Communication Interface also needs to be enabled on polyscope with default the following settings, leave others default:
+* No Parity
+* 1 stop / 1 start bit
+* 115200 baudrate

 ### Method 1: Terminal on UR Arm
 1. On the UR Arm control box, install socat using the following command:
 ```